AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-organization-core-1-intro.md

 #### Australian Digital Health Agency Core Organization
-The purpose of this profile is to define a core representation of an organisation for the electronic exchange of health information between healthcare providers, and between healthcare providers and the My Health Record system infrastructure in Australia.
+The purpose of this profile is to define a core representation of an organisation for the electronic exchange of health information between individuals, healthcare providers, and the My Health Record system infrastructure in Australia.

 This profile is designed to set a core Organization for:
 * Insert ADHA API Endpoint